choudhary805/-Java-Plus-DSA/README.md

   Example target=5;
   i =1 and it will check (i<target) then i++;
-  so aftter i=6 till inifinite we are going to receive false in all condtitions
+  so aftter i=6 till inifinite we are going to receive false in all condtitions (f).
+When answer is not present in array we need to perform some calculation to get the answer